 Are you after a central picnic site in Nairobi city?
 Uhuru Park is a fantastic option.
 Located near the city center, this iconic park offers stunning views of the Nairobi skyline and the adjacent Nairobi Dam.
 In 2022, renovations were made to give the park a new look and to attract more tourists.

-Thanks to its vast open spaces, well-maintained walkways, and manicured lawns, Uhuru Park is an ideal picnic spot for families, couples, or even solo picnickers.
-Take a leisurely boat ride on the lake or visit the famous Freedom Corner, a historical site within the park.
+This picnic spot has vast open spaces, well-maintained walkways, and manicured lawns.
+It is an ideal picnic spot for families, couples, and solo picnickers.
+While here, take a leisurely boat ride on the lake or visit the famous Freedom Corner, a historical site within the park.

 Read also: